 Ensure that you feed a diet appropriate for a small breed.

-This may include a Yorkshire Terrier species diet such as this one by Royal Canin.
+This may include a small breed diet such as one of these.

 Pros and Cons of Getting a Biewer Terrier